 - Base year appeals, which are change in ownership and new construction appeals, may be filed when the 60 day filing period for a supplemental assessment appeal has been missed, provided the following January 1 after the change of ownership or new construction has passed.

 - Supplemental Assessment filing dates are within 60 days after the mailing date printed on the supplemental tax bill, or the postmark date of the tax bill, whichever is later.
 Check the Supplemental Assessment box for:

 - Change in ownership and new construction appeals filed within 60 days of the mailing date printed on the supplemental assessment notice or supplemental tax bill, or the postmark date of the notice or tax bill, whichever is later.

 - Roll Change and Escape Assessment filing dates are within 60 days after the mailing date printed on the assessment notice/tax bill, or the postmark date of the notice/tax bill, whichever is later.
-Check the Roll Change/Escape Assessment/Calamity Reassessment box for:
+Check the Roll Change, Escape Assessment, Calamity Reassessment or Penalty box for: